tjrobinson/tjrobinson.net/obsidian/blog/2018-09-06-why-I-don't-like-microsoft-teams-as-much-as-slack.md

 ---
-title: Why I don't like Microsoft Teams as much as Slack
 date: "2018-09-06"
 author: Tom Robinson
 layout: post
 ---
-# 2018-09-06-why-I-don't-like-microsoft-teams-as-much-as-slack
+# Why I don't like Microsoft Teams as much as Slack

 As an ex-Slack user, who is now using Microsoft Teams, here's what I don't like about using it: